joaomede/mcp-hub/README.md

   - `tools/list` and `tools/call` return JSON-RPC–shaped errors until `initialize` is performed for that session

 ## 🤔 Why Use MCP Hub?

-Managing multiple MCP servers individually is complex:

-MCP Hub solves all of that:

-What feels like "one more layer" is actually **simplification at scale**.

-MCP Hub makes your MCP infrastructure manageable and scalable—right now, with zero complexity.
+MCP Hub simplifies running multiple stdio MCP servers behind a single HTTP gateway with proper sessioning, authentication, and JSON-RPC compliance.

-## 🚀 Quick Usage
+## 🚀 Quick start

-We recommend using uv for lightning-fast startup and zero config.
+We recommend using uv for fast startup and zero config.

 ```bash
 uvx mcp-hub --port 8000 --api-key "top-secret" -- your_mcp_server_command